Pembrokeshire

 • Freemasons Arms Spencer Buildings Dinas Cross SA42 0UW Telephone(01348) 811674

 Traditional old Sea Captains meeting place in the Pembrokeshire National Park.
 This pub is conveniently placed for local attractive beaches, walking the coastal path and sailing.
 It also has the advantage of being on a main bus route.
 Main bar with cosy open fire with dining area at the side.
 Recently tastefully refurbished retaining it's original character.
 Please check winter opening times before venturing forth.
+Please note the Freemasons does not currently do meals, just crisps etc.

 • Ship Aground Dinas Cross SA42 0UY Telephone(01348) 811124